toshiro-en-miyamoto/cpp/building/compiler/gcc/BUILD_GCC12.md

 [Installing GCC: Configuration](https://gcc.gnu.org/install/configure.html)

-- `srcdir`: the toplevel source directory
+- `src-dir`: the top-level source directory
-- `objdir`: the toplevel build/object directory
+- `obj-dir`: the top-level build/object directory

-Recommending `srcdir != objdir`.
-Building where `objdir` is a subdirectory of `srcdir` is unsupported.
+Recommending `src-dir != obj-dir`.
+Building where `obj-dir` is a subdirectory of `src-dir` is unsupported.

 `cc` or `gcc` must be in your path.

 To configure GCC:

 ```
-% mkdir objdir
+% mkdir obj-dir
-% cd objdir
+% cd obj-dir
-% srcdir/configure [options] [target]
+% src-dir/configure [options] [target]
 ```

 ### Distributor options